rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 - Additionally clearing certifications require a fair bit of maintenance time too as most of them need to be renewed in 1/2/3 years.
 - Aiming for all the certifications of a specific cloud may seem like a great advertisement for your profile but its very redundant and seems like an attempt to get validated by others.
   - Eg: Having an Azure Fundamentals cert while also having the top Azure Solutions Architect cert.
+- Having a lot of certs also gives a sense of a "Jack of all trades" profile.
+Not ideal when we have many experienced job postings out there requiring specialist skills.
 - Maintaining a lot of certifications leads to sacrificing time from somewhere else - health, work, family or other avenues of tech community contribution(Open source contributions, technical blogs, knowledge sessions, StackOverflow posts etc).

-### Jack of all trades

-- It makes sense for someone new to the industry to try out a lot of technologies and gain many certs.
-But it need not reflect well on an experienced person to maintain a huge variety of certs.
-It can reflect that the profile is that of a generalist and not of a specialist.
-While the generalist profile of "problem solver" sounds good, many experienced job profiles out there require specialisation.

 ## Developing a balanced plan